modelica/ModelicaSpecification/Tutorial.md

   F2.u = F1.y;
 end FiltersInSeries;
 ```
-In this case we have used a modification to modify the time constant of the filters to T=2 and
+In this case we have used a modification to modify the time constant of the filters to `T=2` and
-T=3 respectively from the default value T=1 given in the low-pass filter class.
+`T=3` respectively from the default value `T=1` given in the low-pass filter class.
 Dot notation is
-used to reference components, like u, within structured components, like F1.
+used to reference components, like `u`, within structured components, like `F1`.
 For the moment it
 can be assumed that all components can be reached by dot-notation.
 Restrictions of accessibility
 will be introduced later.
-The independent variable is referenced as time.
+The independent variable is referenced as `time`.
 It is available in all
 classes without declaration.

-If the FiltersInSeries model is used to declare components at a higher hierarchical level, it is still
+If the `FiltersInSeries` model is used to declare components at a higher hierarchical level, it is still
 possible to modify the time constants by using a hierarchical modification:
 ```Modelica
 model ModifiedFiltersInSeries